 Keep Them Out of Reach

-Another way to do that is to tell everyone your plans for a tech detox.
-That way, it will be harder for you to give yourself the excuse to quit (unless you’re perfectly fine with explaining to everyone why you are a quitter).
+Another way to accomplish this is by telling everyone your plans for a tech detox.
+That way, it will be harder for you to give yourself an excuse to quit (unless you are perfectly fine with explaining to everyone why you are a quitter).

 5. Believe in the Power of Choice